What is Customs Clearance?

 - Maintains international trade trust

-Without Customs Clearance your products can not be exported.
+Without Customs Clearance your products can not be exported or imported.